 In spite of the consequent poor relations between the band members, the band managed to surprise everyone by successfully reforming in 2009 with a reunion tour and a new album called Once More, featuring acoustic covers of their old hits.
 The reunion lasted until 2017 when Hadley left the band under unclear circumstances.
 The band recruited another singer but despite playing some shows, it became clear that without Hadley's trademark vocals the band were not what they were.
 The new singer left in 2019 and the band are currently on hiatus again while the members pursue other projects.

 - Band of Relatives: Brothers Gary and Martin Kemp.

 - Breakup Breakout: Gary and Martin Kemp broke out after the band broke up, but as actors rather than musicians.

-- Former Child Star: Martin Kemp, who appeared in several BBC series ranging from Dixon Of Dock Green to Jackanory at the age of ten.
+- Former Child Star: Martin Kemp, who appeared in several BBC series ranging from Dixon of Dock Green to Jackanory at the age of ten.

-- Instant Expert: According to the Kemp brothers, Steve Norman.
-He had never played a saxophone before the third album but after recording "Chant No. 1" with a horn section, he decided he'd like to try it, so he got himself an instrument and learned to play it in about a week.
+- Instant Expert: According to the Kemp brothers, Steve Norman had never played a saxophone before the third album but after recording "Chant No. 1" with a horn section, he decided he'd like to try it, so he got himself an instrument and learned to play it in about a week.

-- Ur Example: Between the weird outfits and extensive synth work they were the quintessential New Romantic band in their early period.
+- Ur-Example: Between the weird outfits and extensive synth work they were the quintessential New Romantic band in their early period.
 "To Cut a Long Story Short" was the first big New Romantic hit and the term "New Romantic" itself was coined by a music journalist to describe the band.